Volkswagen Jetta (A2): IRVW 3

 The IRVW 3 ("Integrated Research Volkswagen") was a 1983–1984 research study based on the not yet released Jetta II.
-In appearance it looked like nothing more than a slightly sporting Jetta, but it was packed with highly refined technology for its time.
+In appearance it looked like nothing more than a slightly sporty Jetta, but it was packed with highly refined technology for its time.
 It was essentially a feasibility study for newly developed technology such as Anti-lock braking system and electric power steering.
 A number of functions were computer controlled, such as the overdrive gear for its four-speed manual gearbox.
 The engine was the familiar 1.8 litre inline-four from the Golf GTi, but here equipped with a Roots-type supercharger for a max power of 129–132 kW.
 Top speed was 212 km/h.
 The IRVW 3 also had a pneumatic suspension which automatically lowered the car when the speed surpassed 120 km/h.

 Worldwide production

-Besides the Volkswagen production base in Germany, this generation was produced in a number of other countries, including Brazil, China, Nigeria, Mexico, South Africa, USA, and the former Yugoslavia.
+Besides the Volkswagen production base in Germany, this generation was produced in a number of other countries, including China, Nigeria, Mexico, South Africa, USA, and the former Yugoslavia.